 3. Make sure your keyboard comes with an adjustable stand.
 You might need to purchase one separately.
 You can then use any chair or stool that fits comfortably for the pupil’s hands to be at the same level as the keyboard.

 5. Touch sensitive keys means that they respond in volume according to how hard or softly you play them.
-This facility is usually only available on higher end keyboards and while very convenient is quite different from an acoustic piano, which might be a problem later on.
+This facility is usually only available on higher end keyboards.
+While it’s very convenient it’s quite different from an acoustic piano, which might cause problems later on.
 So this is something to watch out for.
 Most digital pianos should have an option to turn it off if they do come with it.

 As in all things you get what you pay for and you can pay a lot for a high end instrument.
 Personally I don’t think it’s necessary to start at the top end for a young beginner.
 An excellent choice is the Yamaha P35B Portable Digital Piano (see the review below).
 There are cheaper options available but they won’t have all the features discussed above and you’ll only find yourself having to replace it after a year or so.
-The Yamaha P35 is a perfect compromise as it’s still reasonably priced, sounds fantastic, ticks all the boxes and will not disappoint, lasting a child all the way through without an upgrade.
+The Yamaha P35 is a perfect compromise as it’s still reasonably priced, sounds fantastic, ticks all the boxes and will not disappoint.
+And importantly, it’ll suit a child all the way through without an upgrade.

 If money is tight you can always start off with a second hand keyboard and it’s always worth keeping a look out for freecycle schemes in your area.
 It’s amazing what some people throw out!